The end of love

 From visible to hidden, door to wall.”

-I agree.
-That just seems too cruel, too coated in shame.
+That descent just seems too cruel, too coated in shame.
 As if everything that came before the end is tainted and invalidated by its ultimate demise.
 In some cases that’s easier and I understand that.
 In the past I have found it cathartic to delete all trace, pull up the drawbridge and move on with my head held high.

 Not this time though.